clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 ##### Run Re-Index and Reconcile

-Scans eligible site pages, updates missing or outdated entries, and removes entries that no longer qualify.
+Scans eligible pages, updates missing or outdated entries, and removes entries that no longer qualify.

-This action is typically used after:
-- bulk content changes,
-- updates to content eligibility rules,
-- or periods where automatic updates were disabled.

-Progress feedback includes the last page ID processed, allowing re-indexing to be resumed if needed.
+Progress feedback includes the **last page ID processed**, allowing interrupted runs to be resumed.

+---

+#### Bulk Remove Vectors

+Provides tools to **remove vector entries only** from the database.

+This section is **collapsed by default** to reduce the risk of accidental use.

+---

+##### Purpose

+Bulk removal is intended for corrective maintenance, such as:

+- excluding content that should no longer influence chatbot responses,
+- cleaning up vectors for deprecated templates or sections,
+- or resetting part of the RAG index.

+This operation **does not delete pages**.

+---

+##### Page Selector

+A ProcessWire selector used to identify pages whose vectors should be removed.

+Only vector entries associated with matching pages are affected.

+---

+##### Maximum Pages

+Limits how many matching pages are processed in a single run.

+This helps prevent long-running operations on large result sets.

+---

+##### Dry Run

+When enabled:

+- matching pages are reported,
+- no vectors are deleted.

+Always use Dry Run first.

+---

+##### Maximum Pages

+Limits how many matching pages are processed in a single run.

+This helps prevent long-running operations on large result sets.

+---
+##### Run Bulk Removal

+Removes matching entries from `chatai_vector_chunks`.

+- Pages themselves are untouched.
+- Only chatbot vector data is removed.

+**Recommendation:** take a full ProcessWire database backup before running this operation.

 ---
 ### 6.2 Personalise

 The Personalise tab controls the chatbot’s visible identity, tone, and user-facing interface text.